In This Article

 Order fulfillment services provide the highest customer satisfaction among all the value-added services, and it is one of the top value-added services in logistics.
 These services can simplify your supply chain and allow you to move your products faster.
 The order fulfillment services can help you delight your customers with a streamlined process and faster deliveries.
 This service includes in-house packaging with the latest technology tools.
 Order fulfillment services perfectly handle labeling and new product launches.
 When you employ a trusted partner’s help, you can increase your efficiency in handling operations and save a substantial amount of money on purchasing and maintaining expensive equipment.

 Returns can cause financial and logistics problems, but they are an unavoidable part of doing business.
-Returns can require substantial effort and time, and sometimes companies can get themselves in trouble trying to handle them.
+Returns can require substantial effort and time and sometimes companies can get themselves in trouble trying to handle them.
 With value-added services, you can outsource your return processing.
 These service providers have dedicated warehouses and ample personnel to process and manage the returns as required.
 When a return arrives, workers scan it into the system to determine whether it’s possible to resell.
 Quick action can keep your business reputation intact and monitor the return patterns for insights.

 Pick and Pack

 Pick and pack is part of the order fulfillment process, but sometimes you need to pay some extra attention to ensure uniform packing and delivery of all products.
 A pick-and-pack service can streamline all your packages and deliver them before the expected date.
-Value-added service providers have technology that assists them in finding the best route and double-checking the delivery address to reduce any chances of mistakes.
+Value-added service providers have the latest technology that assists them in finding the best route and double-checking the delivery address to reduce any chances of mistakes.

 The kitting process includes combining multiple products into a simple and easy-to-pick package.
 The process works in many ways, whether it’s banding two similar items or creating an integrated solution by pairing two commonly purchased products.
 This solution can significantly reduce transportation costs and delivery time.
 It can also slash your company’s combined costs.